martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 The drop trigger will fire when the price has dropped by a certain percentage compared to a reference at an earlier time.
 You can choose the delay and the drop percentage as you like.
 It might make sense to have larger drops when the time period is longer.

 Say we want to have three triggers, two for Bitcoin and one for Etherum.
 When it drops by 5 % within 60 minutes, we want to buy for 25 EUR.
 If it drops by 15 % within 24 hours, we want to buy for 100 EUR.
 And for Etherum I just want the first trigger.
+This is an off-the-cuff example, think about the triggers that you want to have yourself.
 In the configuration it would look like this:

 ```yaml
 triggers: